Hakuraku District

 "Gotcha," said Michaels.

-"Actually," said Yoshida, "it's because traditionally the family o-furo was wood-fired and it took a good part of the day to heat it up."
+“Actually,” said Yoshida, “it’s because traditionally the family o-furo was wood-fired and it took a good part of the day to heat up.”

-"A D and an H and one expectation," said Sister Denison.
+The last two sisters walked in.
+“A D and an H and one expectation,” said Sister Denison.
 She turned to Thackeray.
-"Long time, no see, Thack.
-How are you doing?"
+“Long time, no see, Thack.
+How’s it going?”

 Thackeray shrugged.
 "Okay, I guess."